nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossing/snake.md

 ## Where do I find something like that?
 You'll find a stick in the same place you found the first log - south of the submerged crocodile, near the fruit.

-## What do I do with this meat?
+## What do I do with this stick?
+It's exactly what you need to get the meat off the big crocodile's tooth!
+Go use the stick on the meat!

+# And what do I do with the meat?
-You have it on the end of the stick - so go feed it to Sam!
+It's the exact type of snack that Sam wanted - go give it to him!